SimkinJenkins/linio-developer-challenge/README.md

 Challenge - iOS Developer

-Please find below the instructions to the test.
-I have added you to the Zeplin project, you’ll probably receive an e-mail in the minutes to come.
-Feel free to read the instructions below and ask all the questions you may have, I will be happy to clear all your doubts.

 The objective is to create the favorites screen using data from a remote .json file.

 # Assets: